mypdns/matrix/.gitlab/issue_templates/Strict_Adult_contents.md

 </details>

-/assign @spirillen

 /label ~"NSFW::Strict"

 <!--
 usage of www or not

-Please check if you submission is using the the www or not and put that into the section of
+Please check if you submission is using the the www or not and put that into the section

 You can tell us you have checked this by adding either a {key +}, a {key -} or `none` in front of the `www`

 + www  The domain uses **both** the `www` and the _none_ `www` names.
-- www  The domain uses **only** the _none_ `www` name. www.domain  The domain uses **only** the `www.` name. www.?
+- www  The domain is not using `www` name _or_ `www` is redirecting. www.domain  The domain uses **only** the `www.` name. www.?
 Leaving the question mark tells us you haven't tested this